Helpful Tips for Families Living with DTDS

 5. Focus on Daily Comfort

-Small changes can make a big difference — such as adapting your home for easier movement, using supportive seating, or working with therapists to improve speech, eating, and motor skills.
+Small adjustments can make a meaningful difference in your child’s daily life.
+This might include adaptive seating, positioning supports, or working with therapists to support communication, feeding, and motor skills.

 6. Take Breaks When You Need Them

-Caring for a child with a rare condition is demanding.
+Caring for a child with a rare condition can be physically and emotionally demanding.
 Don’t forget to care for yourself, too.
 Seek respite care if available, lean on friends and family, and find time for rest and joy.

 7. Stay Informed, But Not Overwhelmed